Robbie Robertson

-Jaime Royal "Robbie" Robertson, OC (born July 5, 1943), is a Canadian musician.
-He is best known for his work as lead guitarist and songwriter for the Band, and for his career as a solo recording artist.
-With the deaths of Richard Manuel in 1986, Rick Danko in 1999, and Levon Helm in 2012, Robertson is one of only two living original members of the Band, with the other being Garth Hudson.
+Jaime Royal "Robbie" Robertson OC (July 5, 1943 – August 9, 2023) was a Canadian musician, composer, and producer.
+Robertson was the onetime lead guitarist for Bob Dylan's backing band.
+He was also the guitarist and primary songwriter of The Band from its inception until his 1976 departure.
+In his later solo career, Robertson released six albums.

 Robertson's work with the Band was instrumental in creating the Americana music genre.
-Robertson has been inducted into the Rock and Roll Hall of Fame and the Canadian Music Hall of Fame as a member of the Band, and has been inducted to Canada's Walk of Fame, both with the Band and on his own.
-He is ranked 59th in Rolling Stone magazine's list of the 100 greatest guitarists.
-As a songwriter, Robertson is credited for writing "The Weight", "The Night They Drove Old Dixie Down", "Up on Cripple Creek" with the Band, and had solo hits with "Broken Arrow" and "Somewhere Down the Crazy River", and many others.
-He has been inducted into the Canadian Songwriters Hall of Fame, and received a Lifetime Achievement Award from the National Academy of Songwriters.
+He was inducted into the Rock and Roll Hall of Fame and the Canadian Music Hall of Fame as a member of the Band; he was also inducted into Canada's Walk of Fame, both with the Band and on his own.
+Robertson is ranked 59th in Rolling Stone magazine's 2011 list of the 100 greatest guitarists of all time.
+He wrote "The Weight" and "The Night They Drove Old Dixie Down" with the Band and had a solo hit with "Somewhere Down the Crazy River".
+He was inducted into the Canadian Songwriters Hall of Fame and received a Lifetime Achievement Award from the National Academy of Songwriters.

-As a film soundtrack producer and composer, Robertson is known for his collaborations with director Martin Scorsese, which began with the rockumentary film The Last Waltz (1978), and continued through a number of dramatic films, including Raging Bull (1980), The King of Comedy (1983), Casino (1995), The Departed (2006), The Wolf of Wall Street (2013) and The Irishman (2019).
-He has worked on many other soundtracks for film and television.
+Robertson collaborated on film and television soundtracks, usually with director Martin Scorsese.
+His soundtrack work began with The Band's farewell rockumentary film The Last Waltz (1978) and included dramatic films such as Raging Bull (1980), The King of Comedy (1983), The Color of Money (1986), The Irishman (2019), and Killers of the Flower Moon (2023), the last of which was dedicated to his memory and garnered him a posthumous nomination for the Academy Award for Best Original Score.